Without Obligation.

 Discussing God and including prayers at some meetings may surprise and even discomfort those new to NA.
 Even if the meeting is conducted in a church or other place of worship, NA is not primarily a Christian organization.

 Members of NA are asked to acknowledge that they have no control over their addiction and that their recovery depends on a “higher power” as part of the NA 12 steps.
 This phrase is open to individual interpretation and can mean many different things.
 Some people choose to identify with God (in whatever manifestation or religion), while others do not.
-The NA program is spiritual, not religious.3
+The NA program is spiritual, not religious.

-How Does NA Meetings Work?
+How Do NA Meetings Work?

 Speakers or open discussions are the two common forms of NA meetings.
 An individual is permitted to share their own story during a speaker meeting.
 An open conversation is like a round table where everyone can briefly express their personal experiences.
 A particular subject or a passage from the “Basic Text” frequently serves as the starting point for discussion.